eslaamehab/AI-Bot/README.md

 2- Depth-First Search
 3- Iterative Deepening Search
 4- Uniform Cost Search
-5- Greedy Search with at least two heuristics
+5- Greedy Search with two heuristics
-6- A* Search with at least two admissible heuristics
+6- A* Search with two admissible heuristics

 Each of the aforementioned strategies were tested and compared in terms of RAM usage, CPU utilization, and the number of search tree nodes expanded.